 For your convenience, lockers are available in the theme park entrance building (subject to availability and a small charge).

-Disabled visitors for whom queuing for extended periods would cause unnecessary discomfort or distress may be able to receive a preferential ride wristband which allow access to the rides via separate entry points.
-Preferential wristbands will only be issued on production of the relevant documentation, this must be in the form of a letter from a consultant or GP which clearly states that you are unable to queue and the reason why or DLA letter showing higher rate mobility/ PIP letter showing enhanced mobility along with photographic ID.
+Disabled visitors who have a recognised medical condition which prevents them from being able to queue and would cause unnecessary discomfort or distress may be able to receive a preferential ride wristband which allow access to the rides via separate entry points.
+Preferential wristbands will only be issued on production of the relevant documentation, this must be in the form of a letter from a consultant or GP which clearly states that you are unable to queue and the reason why, DLA letter showing higher rate care or mobility or PIP letter showing enhanced mobility.

-Those with preferential wristbands must be accompanied on the ride by an adult carer at all times who must be seated in the same car/boat/seat.
+Those with preferential wristbands must be accompanied on the ride by their essential companion at all times who must be seated in the same car/boat/seat.

 PLEASE NOTE: During busy times/ days we cannot guarantee that those wearing preferntial wristbands will not have to queue, however the length of time spent queuing will be less.

 Disabled Prederential Ride Access Wristbands are only available when the main theme park is open. we do not run this scheme at our out of season special events such as Fab Feb Family Fun as these are designed for a younger age group and the rides open for these events do not have Queue Buster entrances.